-New Zealand supports trade liberalisation and is party to a large number of free trade agreements, including with Australia, China, the EU, the UK, Hong Kong, Chinese Taipei, South Korea, ASEAN, Singapore, Thailand, Malaysia, Brunei and Chile.
+New Zealand supports trade liberalisation and is party to a large number of free trade agreements, including with Australia, China, Hong Kong, Chinese Taipei, South Korea, ASEAN, Singapore, Thailand, Malaysia, Brunei and Chile.
 We are also signatories to the Comprehensive and Progressive Trans-Pacific Partnership and to the Regional Comprehensive Economic Partnership (RCEP).

-Information on New Zealand's international trading agreements can be found on the Ministry of Foreign Affairs and Trade website: mfat.govt.nz newzealand.com or newzealandnow.govt.nz/investingin-nz or nzte.govt.nz/page/investor-raise-capital-with-nzte
+Information on New Zealand's international trading agreements can be found on the Ministry of Foreign Affairs and Trade website: mfat.govt.nz newzealand.com or newzealandnow.govt.nz/investingin-nz or nzte.govt.nz/en/invest/ chapman tripp 🌔